QuenumGerald/tezos-delegation-service/README.md

 ## Configuration

-The SQLite database is configured to have a table named `delegations` with the following columns:
+The SQLite database (`delegations.db`) is located in the same directory as the `main.go` file.
+If you need to change the directory, modify the database path in the `initDB()` function.
+The database is configured to have a table named `delegations` with the following columns:

 - `timestamp`: Stores the time of the delegation.
 - `amount`: Stores the amount involved in the delegation.